Dagrut/lcg-cipher/README.md

 This algorithm may have several drawbacks :
 * If the LCG input values are not good, the pseudo-random generator cycle may be too short for some files.
-However, it seems that with sha512, the chances that something like this happens are very small.
+Using prime numbers as modulos reduce this probability, but may not completely avoid it.
 * The beginning of the ciphered data is the weakest point of the algorithm, that's why a random sequence is added at the beginning of the input.
   However, if the random number generator does not produce real random